 Photographs show Past President Les Leslie on stage after the performance of Cinderella in 2019 and young carers on stage with Ben Roddy after the performance of Mother Goose in January 2020

 The annual Spirit of Try Angle Awards organised by the Education and Young People’s Services of Kent County Council to celebrate the achievement of young people from across Kent is also sponsored by the club by a donation.
-The event was last held in November 2017, when Club President Chris Jackson and another member attended in support.
+The event was last held in January 2019 when Immediate Past Club President Les Leslie and other club members attended.